Why ‘Parenting by Design’ Matters

 Human Design gave me language for things I felt but couldn’t explain growing up.
 Like why I needed space before making decisions, why my energy didn’t always match expectations, why being “me” sometimes felt like a lot even when it was exactly right.

-As an adult, it got me thinking, “What would it have been like if all children were raised by someone who understood that?”
+As an adult, it got me thinking, “What would it be like if all children were raised by someone who understood them?”

-Not someone who tried to fix them or put them into a mold of only what they knew as parents or guardians?.
-But someone who could see how they are wired and meet them there.
+Not someone who tried to fix them or put them into their own indoctrinated mold of what they knew as parents or guardians, but someone who could see how their child is uniquely wired, and meet them there.

 This matters to me because I’ve lived the difference between being guided and being understood.
-And if I can help even a handful of parents offer that to their kids, well, that feels like a pretty meaningful place to start.
+And if I can help even a handful of parents offer their kids the freedom to live and express themselves from their own unique truth, well, that feels like a pretty meaningful place for all of us to start.

 Next